The University of Milan provides:

-For administrative information including matriculation, transfers, careers, exams, and degree applications, please contact the Registrars:
+For administrative information including matriculation, transfers, careers, exams, and degree applications, please contact the Registrars as described

 The University Study and Career Guidance Service (COSP) coordinates programme orientation and career guidance services for students and graduates.

 It helps graduates enter the world of work through placement and promotion activities for curricular and post-graduate internships.

 It also manages services for students with disabilities and specific learning disabilities.

 The Teaching and Learning Innovation and Multimedia Technology Centre contributes to innovation in teaching, learning and scientific dissemination, and is responsible for the design, development, production, acquisition and trial of digital educational technologies, methods and resources.

 The University Language Centre organizes tests and language courses according to the provisions of the Study Programme.

 - admission tests,

 - end-of-course tests,